Errata and suggestions: You

 than the sum of all donations.
 Thank you in advance, also in the name of all

-future readers: reading is and remains a danger to ignorance.
+future readers: reading is and remains the best antidote to ignorance.

 Christoph Schiller, the author of the Motion Mountain Textbook, was born in 1960 and is European.
 He is married and has two children.
 Raised bilingually in Varese (Italy), he studied physics at the Universität Stuttgart (Germany) and received his Ph.D. in physics at the Université Libre de Bruxelles (Belgium), in the department of Ilya Prigogine.
-He has lived and worked in several countries in Europe and Asia.
+He has also lived in Switzerland, the UK, France, Japan and the Netherlands.
 He is known in physics circles for his freely downloadable Motion Mountain Physics Textbook, which grew from his fascination for nature, from his drive to understand everything that is observed in it, and from his passion to write about it.
 He regularly gives talks about his work.

 As a physicist, Christoph Schiller is convinced that exploring and applying physics can provide as much pleasure as anything else in life - and he explains why in the present text.
 He started the Motion Mountain Physics Textbook project in Yokohama in 1990; he wrote most of the text in Eindhoven, Berlin and Munich.